 If you make a PACE loan, the local government will assign the proceeds from the assessment to you.
 The form of that contract can be found here:

 PACE in Texas is open-market, and consequently a wide range of parties can make PACE loans.
-Eligible third-party lenders may include:
+Eligible third-party capital providers may include:

 - Any federally insured depository institution such as a bank, savings bank, savings and loan association and federal or state credit union;